Chapter 3. Are Countries Losing Control of Domestic Financial Conditions?

 |Kansas City Fed Financial Stress Index||A measure of stress in the U.S. financial system based on 11 financial market variables||Federal Reserve Bank of Kansas City|

-in which x is a vector of financial variables, Yt is a vector of macroeconomic variables of interest (including growth in industrial production and inflation), are regression coefficients, are the factor loadings, and ft is the latent factor, interpreted as the FCI.
+in which x is a vector of financial variables, Yt is a vector of macroeconomic variables of interest (including growth in industrial production and inflation),

 The chapter extracts common latent factors from the financial conditions indices (FCIs) across a panel of 43 countries.
 The factors represent the unobserved common dynamics across financial conditions from 1995 to 2016.
 The chapter uses the time series factor analysis (TSFA) methodology described in Gilbert and Meijer 2005, which does not require independent and identically distributed observations.
 The chapter fits both one- and three-factor TSFA models.
 On average, the one- and three-factor models explain about 30 percent and 41 percent of the variance of the FCIs in the sample, respectively, and can vary notably across countries.
 The factor model is as follows: